Posted on 22 October 2020

 CONTINENTAL TOP CONTACT WINTER TIRES

 These are a game-changer.
-Until now you rode on your regular tires (which freeze up and get slippy) or you rode spiked tires.
-But, spiked tires are noisy and expensive, and only work if you're purposely riding on snow and ice.
-The Contact tires are for the more sane among us: softer for more grip and using a micro-siped tread, which means millions of little treads that suction to ice like glue (if you hit a patch).
+Until these arrived, there were only your regular tires (which freeze up and get slippy) or spiked tires.
+Spiked tires are noisy and expensive, and only work if you're purposely riding on snow and ice.
+Instead, these tires are softer for more grip and use a micro-siped tread, which means millions of little treads that suction to ice like glue.
 Sorels for your bike!

 Interested in the difference between studded tires and the Continental Winter Contact?
 Read more here.

 Ok, these are awesome - seriously!
 While they keep your hands warm and dry (the fabric is windproof and waterproof) the real reason we love these is that they keep water from entering your gear and brake cables - which means your cables won't freeze up.
 Plus, they bolt onto the bike, making them theft-resistant (for more theft resistance check out these).
 Best of all, you don't need super expensive gloves!

 Interested to know more about the difference between bar mitts and gloves?
 Read more here!

 Need all of the above?
 Well, we've packaged it all together into our Winter Essentials Package.
 Get two Continental Top Contact Winter II tires, a pair of the 45N Pogies, and a bottle of winter Lube.
 Now your bike is ready!

 We also offer Winter Essentials Packages for Cargo bikes!

 - Winter Essentials - Two Wheeled Cargo Bike

 - Winter Essentials - Three Wheeled Cargo Bike